-Fortunately for me, Uruguay is only an hour away from Buenos Aires on a comfortable ferry ride, so I booked a cheap ticket for 80 pesos (~ 20 bucks) each way and headed to the cute town of Colonia for a few hours.
-It was a rainy day and I only stayed to eat lunch, so this trip wasn’t terribly eventful.
-Instead, I thought I’d post some pics from my first visit to Colonia in November, which was a beautiful sunny day full of adventures and exploration. (story at the end)
+But at the time, these visa renewal trips were a great excuse for adventure!
+Fortunately, Uruguay is only an hour away from Buenos Aires on a comfortable ferry ride.
+I booked a cheap ticket for 80 pesos (~ 20 bucks) each way and headed to the cute town of Colonia for a few hours.

 After checking out the colonial areas, I headed inward to see what the city had to offer.

-After that I walked back to the ferry station, following the old train tracks along the shore back to town.
+Next I walked back to the ferry station, following the old train tracks back to town.

-After several hours, I took my time getting back to the ferry station, arriving a little less than an hour before my ferry was scheduled to return to Buenos Aires.
-I walked up to the attendant to check in and she glanced up at me from her computer:
+After several hours of exploration, I took my time returning to the ferry station, arriving a little less than an hour before my ferry was scheduled to return to Buenos Aires.
+I walked up to the attendant to check in, and she glanced up at me from her computer:

-Five second pause as I painfully translated in my head: “Se fue.
+There was a five second pause as I painfully translated those two words in my head: “Se fue.
 Se fue is the past tense of go.
 That means it left.
 The ferry left.
 OH MY GOD IT LEFT.”

-As it turns out, a few weeks before, the clocks in South America had changed for Daylight Savings Time.
-However, Argentina, being the badass rebel country that it is, chose not to change its clocks this year (yes, it varies every year depending on how the president feels).
+As it turns out, just a few weeks before, the clocks in South America had changed for Daylight Savings Time.
+However, Argentina—being the rebel country that it is—chose not to change its clocks this year (it varies every year depending on how the president feels!).
 So, Uruguay was now one hour ahead of Buenos Aires and I had actually arrived an hour later than I had thought—right as my ferry was departing.